 - How does this information help me?

+The first “R” stands for reading with purpose.
 Use the background work done with “S” and “Q” in order to begin reading actively.
-This means reading in order to answer the questions raised under “Q”.
+This means reading while looking for answers to the questions raised in the previous step.
 Passive reading, in contrast, results in merely reading without engaging with the study material.

-The second “R” refers to the part known as “Recite.”
-Try to recite from memory what was learned in the same manner as telling someone else about the information.
-It is important to use your own words in order to formulate and conceptualize the material.
+The second “R” refers to “Recite.”
+Try to recite from memory what was learned in each section; pretend you’re relaying the information to someone else.
+It’s important to use your own words in order to conceptualize what you just read.
 Try recalling and identifying major points (headings / subheadings) and answers to questions from the “Q” step.
 This recital step may be done either in an oral or written format.
-It boosts long-term memory recall of the material.
+It boosts understanding and long-term memory recall of the material.

 The final “R” is “Review.”
-Once you reach the end of the passage, review the material by repeating back to yourself what the point of the passage is using your own words.
-You may then repeat the process on the next reading assignment.
+Once you reach the end of the material, do a final review by repeating back to yourself everything that you’ve learned in your own words.
+Reviewing is best done as an ongoing study procedure, rather than waiting until right before the test.
+Now it’s time to start over and repeat the whole five-step process on the next reading assignment. 🙂

-The SQ3R Method may be time-consuming in the beginning stages, but it can save countless hours studying once you get the process down.
-The method offers a powerful strategy that can rewire your brain and make it more effective at processing information.
+The SQ3R Method may be time-consuming in the beginning stages, but it can save countless hours studying once you master all the steps.
+This study method offers a powerful strategy that can rewire your brain and make it more effective at processing and remembering information.